fanden/Post-notifier/README.md

 # Post-notifier

-simple python script to notify user if their packgage has a new update via the Norwegian post service's public API
+Simple python script to notify user if their packgage has a new update via the Norwegian post service's public API

-nothing fancy at all, first python code I've ever written and was made to solve a problem I had
+Nothing fancy at all, first python code I've ever written and was made to solve a problem I had

-hope someone else migth find it usefull
+Hope someone else might find it usefull

+To enable the notification sound put a .wav file in the same directory as the python fuile, call it "notify.wav" and change the "notifyOption" from Fale to True